-Alcohol bases for flavoured schnapps are numerous.
+Alcohol bases for flavoured schnapps and liqueurs are numerous.
 You can use...

 Or any combination you can imagine will suit your taste.